Toast Inc. (TOST) Shares Down Despite Recent Market Volatility

 Sponsored

-TOST’s stock has seen a -14.56% decrease for the week, with a 1.04% rise in the past month and a 2.63% gain in the past quarter.
-The volatility ratio for the week is 7.49%, and the volatility levels for the past 30 days are at 5.69% for Toast Inc. The simple moving average for the last 20 days is -15.16% for TOST stock, with a simple moving average of 8.53% for the last 200 days.
+The stock of Toast Inc. (TOST) has seen a -2.85% decrease in the past week, with a -11.79% drop in the past month, and a 6.81% gain in the past quarter.
+The volatility ratio for the week is 5.04%, and the volatility levels for the past 30 days are at 5.13% for TOST.
+The simple moving average for the last 20 days is -13.94% for TOST stock, with a simple moving average of 8.08% for the last 200 days.

 Analysts’ Opinion of TOST

-Many brokerage firms have already submitted their reports for TOST stocks, with SMBC Nikko repeating the rating for TOST by listing it as a “Neutral.”
-The predicted price for TOST in the upcoming period, according to SMBC Nikko is $23 based on the research report published on February 17th of the current year 2023.
+Many brokerage firms have already submitted their reports for TOST stocks, with DA Davidson repeating the rating for TOST by listing it as a “Buy.”
+The predicted price for TOST in the upcoming period, according to DA Davidson is $25 based on the research report published on February 21st of the current year 2023.

-KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see TOST reach a price target of $30, previously predicting the price at $26.
-The rating they have provided for TOST stocks is “Overweight” according to the report published on February 13th, 2023.
+SMBC Nikko, on the other hand, stated in their research note that they expect to see TOST reach a price target of $23, previously predicting the price at $26.
+The rating they have provided for TOST stocks is “Neutral” according to the report published on February 17th, 2023.

-DA Davidson gave a rating of “Buy” to TOST, setting the target price at $27 in the report published on January 25th of the current year.
+KeyBanc Capital Markets gave a rating of “Overweight” to TOST, setting the target price at $30 in the report published on February 13th of the current year.

-Volatility was left at 5.69%, however, over the last 30 days, the volatility rate increased by 7.49%, as shares sank -6.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.51% upper at present.
+Volatility was left at 5.13%, however, over the last 30 days, the volatility rate increased by 5.04%, as shares sank -13.28% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.06% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TOST starting from Matlock James Michael, who sale 359 shares at the price of $25.59 back on Feb 15.
-After this action, Matlock James Michael now owns 35,569 shares of Toast Inc., valued at $9,188 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TOST starting from Comparato Christopher P, who sale 128,947 shares at the price of $19.09 back on Feb 21.
+After this action, Comparato Christopher P now owns 386,841 shares of Toast Inc., valued at $2,461,340 using the latest closing price.

 Stock Fundamentals for TOST